 Course Description: Intensive practice in the writing of poetry.
 Reading of contemporary poetry.
-May be taken up to two times for credit.
+May be repeated for up to 6 credit hours.
 Prerequisite(s): ENG 108 or ENG 112 and ENG 245.

-ENG 400 Literature for Adolescents Credits: 3 Typically Offered: Spring (even-numbered years).
+ENG 400 Literature for Adolescents Credits: 3

 Course Description: A study of literature for young adults designed to increase appreciation of the genre through literary evaluation.
 Students will consider trends in publishing, the issues behind censorship, and the history of literature for young adults.
 Prerequisite(s): ENG 210, ENG 211, ENG 212, or ENG 213.